-Onkyo USA makes home entertainment more adaptable and enriching than ever with the release of two high-performance A/V receivers: the TX-NR797 9.2-Ch Network A/V Receiver ($699 USD/$899 CAD) and the TX-NR696 7.2-Ch Network A/V Receiver ($599 USD/$799 CAD), both THX Certified Select products support immersive Dolby Atmos® and DTS:X® sound formats, 3D sound virtualization technologies, simplified audio distribution, 4K HDR support, and new proprietary functions, all of which underscore their price-to-performance advantage.
+Onkyo USA makes home entertainment more adaptable and enriching than ever with the release of the high-performance A/V receiver the TX-NR797 9.2-Ch Network A/V Receiver ($699 USD/$899 CAD) and the TX-NR696 7.2-Ch Network A/V Receiver ($599 USD/$799 CAD), both THX Certified Select products support immersive Dolby Atmos® and DTS:X® sound formats, 3D sound virtualization technologies, simplified audio distribution, 4K HDR support, and new proprietary functions, all of which underscore their price-to-performance advantage.

 “Our partnership with IMAX ensures that our customers will continue to enjoy cutting-edge entertainment experiences from their home theater system,” said Don Milks, Director of Marketing & Product Localization for Onkyo & Pioneer USA.
 “With IMAX Enhanced content soon to be released, the launch of these two great AVRs is ideally timed.”